vcabales/ArduinoJson/_apis/jsonobject/begin_end.md

 ---

 ##### Description
-Returns an iterator that can be use to get all key-value pairs in the object.
+Returns an iterator that can be used to get all key-value pairs in the object.

 ##### Signatures